tenzir/threatbus/README.md

 The **Robo Investigor** (`robo`) autonomously performs routine task of an incident response team.

-In particular, `robo` performs live correlation of threat intelligence with historical data by hooking into [MISP][misp]'s intelligence feeds and dispatching new intelligence into to downstream consumers.
-We support the following consumers:
+In abstract terms, `robo` implements threat intelligence *producers* and *consumers* that can interact with each other bidirectionally.
+This enables novel use cases, e.g., to correlation indicators of compromise in real time or to perform historical intelligence lookups.

+Currently, `robo` supports the following producers:

+- [MISP][misp]: export attributes

+The following consumers exist:

-- [VAST][vast] (or [Tenzir][tenzir]): perform historical queries
+- [VAST][vast] (or [Tenzir][tenzir]): for historical intel queries
-- [Zeek][zeek]: convert MISP intel into Zeek intel
+- [Zeek][zeek]: ship intel into Zeek

 ## Installation

-You need a running [MISP][misp] instance and at least one intel consumer.

 ### Python Setup

-The Python module depedencies are listed in the file [requirements.txt](requirements.txt).
-An easy way to get started is to setup a virtual environment:
+Robo Investigator requires the Python module listed in [requirements.txt](requirements.txt).
+We recommend to get started with a Python virtual environment until you have working deployment:

 ```sh